List of birds of Belize: Tinamous

 The tinamous are one of the most ancient groups of bird.
-Although they look similar to other ground-dwelling birds like quail and grouse, they have no close relatives and are classified as a single family, Tinamidae, within their own order, the Tinamiformes.
-They are distantly related to the ratites (order Struthioniformes), that includes the rheas, emus, and kiwis.
+Although they look similar to other ground-dwelling birds like quail and grouse, they are not related to these birds, being palaeognaths, and are classified as a single family, Tinamidae, within their own order, the Tinamiformes.
+They are related to the ratites, that include the rheas, emus, and kiwis.